JasleenKaur2000/ALFREDTASK/README.md

-# Getting Started with Create React App
+# To-do App with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Helps to sort out your day.

-## Available Scripts
+## Running the Project

-In the project directory, you can run:
+To run the project follow the steps ahead.

 ### `npm start`